HenestrosaDev/ios-interview-questions/README.md

 	XIBs and storyboards are both ways of creating graphical user interfaces (GUIs) in iOS and macOS development, but they differ in some key ways.

-	XIB files, also known as .nib files, are individual interface files that contain a single view or scene.
+	XIB files, also known as `.nib` files, are individual interface files that contain a single view or scene.
 They are used to build specific user interface elements that can be reused in different parts of an application.
-XIB files are typically used in conjunction with programmatic view controller code, allowing developers to create a custom UI without having to build all the UI elements in code.
+XIB files are typically used in conjunction with programmatic view controller code, which makes creating a custom UI possible without building all the UI elements in code.

-	Storyboards, on the other hand, are files that contain multiple scenes or views in a single file.
-Storyboards allow us to design and connect multiple screens of an app in a single file, and they make it easy to create and manage segues between screens.
-This makes it possible to design the entire flow of an application's user interface in a single place, making it easier to visualize and manage.
+	Storyboards, on the other hand, contain multiple scenes or views within a single file.
+They allow us to design and connect multiple screens of an app and make it easy to create and manage segues between screens.
+This makes designing the entire flow of an application's user interface possible in a single place, which makes visualization and management easier.

 	Here are some key differences between XIBs and storyboards: